yzerlaut/old_physion/README.md

 ## Getting started

-The program is the launched from the [Anaconda prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/#write-a-python-program-using-anaconda-prompt-or-terminal) by typing:
+After the installation, the program is the launched from the [Anaconda prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/#write-a-python-program-using-anaconda-prompt-or-terminal) by typing:
    ```
    python -m physion
    ```